Physical Therapy, D.P.T.

 301 Michigan Street NE, Grand Rapids, MI 49503

 Application information is available at gvsu.edu/pt/.
 Deadline for fall semester is October 15.
-The $30 application fee is waived for undergraduate alumni of Grand Valley.
+The $30 application fee is waived if applicant previously applied to Grand Valley.

 Location & Format